robertson1Name: Neil Robertson

 Neil clinches the 2010 World Championship, watched by his proud mother

-The next season was to be even better as he proved to be a real handful in the qualifying stages of events, making it to the final stages of all but two tournaments despite having to win at least two matches at each to do so.
-Making the World Championship in Sheffield for the first time capped off a strong season and although going down 10-7 to Stephen Hendry, his run helped him to a new high of 28th in the rankings.
+The following season was to be even better as he proved to be a real handful in the qualifying stages of events, making it to the final stages of all but two tournaments despite having to win at least two matches at each to do so.
+Making the World Championship in Sheffield for the first time capped off a strong season and although he was to lose 10-7 to Stephen Hendry, his run helped him to a new high of 28th in the rankings.

 2005/6 showed yet more improvement as he recorded his best result to date at the World Championship, losing narrowly to Graeme Dott at the quarter-final stage.
-Several other good results helped him move into the top 16 for the first time and now that Neil no longer had to qualify for the final stages of events he could really show his talents.
+Several other good results helped him move into the top 16 for the first time and meant that the Australian would no longer have to qualify for the final stages of events.

 First titles

-The big breakthrough came at the 2006 Grand Prix in Aberdeen where having successfully negotiated the new round robin phase, he hammered Ronnie O’Sullivan 5-1 in his quarter-final stage.
-Further victories over Alan McManus and Jamie Cope in the final secured his first big title and confirmed his status as one of the sport’s best players that season.
+Neil’s big breakthrough was to come at the 2006 Grand Prix in Aberdeen where having successfully negotiated the new round robin phase, he hammered Ronnie O’Sullivan 5-1 in his quarter-final stage.
+Further victories over Alan McManus and then Jamie Cope in the final secured his first ranking title and confirmed his status as one of the sport’s best players that season.

 Loss of form

-This however did not seem to help as Robertson had a poor 2007/8 season, reaching just one quarter-final at the Northern Ireland Trophy.
-Provisionally outside the top 16 as a result, his 2008/9 season got off to a poor start with a 5-2 defeat to Preston’s Ian McCulloch, also in Northern Ireland, and it looked like the situation was not going to improve for Neil.
+This however did not seem to help as Robertson experienced a poor 2007/8 season, reaching just one quarter-final at the Northern Ireland Trophy.
+Provisionally ranked outside the top 16 as a result, he began the 2008/9 season with a 5-2 defeat to Preston’s Ian McCulloch, also in Northern Ireland, and questions were asked as to whether Neil could arrest his slide.

 Bahrain Champion

-Though the events in Shanghai and the Grand Prix did not go any better, Neil returned to form spectacularly in the inaugural Bahrain Championship in November 2008.
-Recording wins over Marcus Campbell and Stephen Lee to reach the quarter-finals, he then really upped his game to defeat world number two Stephen Maguire 5-2, before seeing off young Mark Allen 6-4 to reach a third final.
+Though Neil’s performances at the subsequent events in Shanghai and Glasgow were not to prove any better, he returned to form spectacularly at the inaugural Bahrain Championship in November 2008.
+Recording wins over Marcus Campbell and Stephen Lee to reach the quarter-finals, he then raised his game further to defeat world number two Stephen Maguire 5-2, before seeing off young Mark Allen 6-4 to reach a third final.

 robertson41

-There he faced Matthew Stevens, another player who had been struggling recently and having trailed 7-6, won the last three frames to take the title 9-7 and move back up into the provisional top 16.
+There he faced Welshman Matthew Stevens, another player who had been struggling for form and having trailed 7-6, Neil won the last three frames to take the title 9-7 and move back up into the provisional top 16.

-Since then he has managed to keep up his improved form, making the semi-finals in the Welsh Open and the quarter-finals of the Masters and at the World Championship in May he managed to make the semi-finals for the first time in his career.
-Having defeated Steve Davis, Ali Carter and Stephen Maguire to get there however, he ultimately lost out 17-14 to Shaun Murphy in a thrilling match which at one stage he trailed 14-7.
-Now that he is playing his natural attacking game again, hopefully he will be able to continue his improvement into 2009/10.
+Since then he was able to maintain his improved form, reaching the semi-finals of the Welsh Open and the quarter-finals of the Masters.
+At the season-ending World Championship in May he managed to make the semi-finals for the first time in his career.
+Having defeated Steve Davis, Ali Carter and Stephen Maguire to get there however, he ultimately lost out 17-14 to Shaun Murphy in a thrilling match despite a stirring comeback from 14-7 behind.

 2009/10 – Grand Prix Champion again